PaulDMooney/angular-config-blog/blog.md

 When a project is generated using Angular CLI it uses [webpack](https://webpack.js.org/) (at least at the time of writing this) which includes a [dev server](https://webpack.js.org/configuration/dev-server/) that hosts the app and watches for changes when we run `ng serve` (or `npm start` if you're using the Angular CLI defaults).
 This server also includes a reverse proxy which can be configured via `proxy.conf.js` or `proxy.conf.json` file.
 You can read more about it in the [Angular CLI repo](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md).
 I prefer the 'js' version of the file since it gives us more flexibility.

-Given our example scenario for getting requests from the relative path `/api` to the absolute path `http://myinternalhost:8080/api`, we can setup our `proxy.conf.js` in the root of out project folder like so:
+Given our example scenario for getting requests from the relative path `/api` to the absolute path `http://myinternalhost:8080/api`, we can setup our `proxy.conf.js` in the root of our project folder like so:

 ```javascript
 const PROXY_CONFIG = {